Vasco Rossi: Musical career

-On 4 May 2010, the newspaper Corriere della Sera reported Vasco Rossi as saying the American and British governments had been responsible for preventing him and other Italian musicians from becoming known in those countries.
+On 4 May 2010 the newspaper Corriere della Sera reported Vasco Rossi as saying the American and British governments had been responsible for preventing him and other Italian musicians from becoming known in those countries.
 "Just as Bob Dylan was banned from playing in China, for 20 years I was barred from London. ...
 It's one of the many 'presents' that America left us after World War II.
 To favour the sale of American and British music to Italy and discourage the export of our talents abroad."

 On 4 November he released a new album, Sono innocente (I'm innocent).
 The disc was preceded by the single "Come vorrei" (How I would like to).
 During the recording session for the new album, Vasco wrote the lyrics to a song musically written by Dave Grohl, entitled "Sognare ancora" (Dreaming Again).
 This particular song was included in a compilation for Dave Grohl's music project.

+In May 2023 he was awarded Rome's highest civilian honor, the Lupa Capitolina, by Mayor Roberto Gualtieri.

 Retirement from touring

 In June 2011 Rossi announced he would be retiring from touring and live work although would continue to work in the music business.

 In January 2013 Rossi withdrew his resignation and announced a new tour in Turin and Bologna, followed by tours: Vasco Live Kom '014, Vasco Live Kom '015, Vasco Live Kom '016, and the huge concert to celebrate his 40 years of career, on 1 July 2017, held in Modena and called Modena Park.
-The Modena Park 2017 is currently the largest concert with over 225,000 tickets sold, breaking other world records.
+The Modena Park 2017 was the largest concert with over 225,000 tickets sold, breaking other world records.
+This record was beaten on 30 March 2025 by Marko Perković Thompson's July concert at the Zagreb Hippodrome, which sold over 440,000 tickets.